jLevere/AWSwireguardVPN/README.md

 # WireGuard AWS Lightsail relay setup and configuration.

-The goals of this project were three fold.
-First to allow distributed devices behind NAT and firewalls that I do not control to access each other.
-Second, to encrypt traffic on potentially malicious or insecure networks.
-And third, to do the above in an inexpensive and streamlined manner.
+The goals of this project were three fold:
+- First to allow distributed devices behind NAT and firewalls that I do not control to access each other.
+- Second, to encrypt traffic on potentially malicious or insecure networks.
+- And third, to do the above in an inexpensive and streamlined manner.

 To do this, I am using a small AWS LightSail Ubuntu instance as a relay node.
-Devices use the VPN protocol WireGuard to connect up to the publicly accessible instance in AWS which forwards traffic between the different connections as well as the internet.
-While this may have more lag than a direct peer to peer connection, it has the advantage of working with most NAT implementations and many firewall configurations as well.
+Devices use the WireGuard VPN protocol to connect with the publicly accessible AWS instance which forwards traffic between its clients as well as the internet.
+While this may have more lag than a direct peer to peer connection, it has the advantage of working with most NAT implementations and firewalls.

 I chose WireGuard for its ease of implementation, multi-platform support, peer structure, small overhead, and security.
-I have been itching to find a use for the protocol for a while now, so there is that too.
+I have been looking for an excuse to to use protocol in a project for a while now, so there is that as well.

 This is a setup guide for my Ubuntu AWS Lightsail instance that runs a WireGuard VPN relay.
 I also cover connecting devices to it at the end.

-While it can be difficult to find understandable information about the WireGuard configurations online, the man files are excellent recourses and have helpful examples.
+While it can be difficult to find understandable information about the WireGuard configurations online, the man files are excellent resources and have helpful examples.

 ## Setting up AWS
 After creating an Amazon aws account, go to the lightsail home.